hideshi/pyagram/README.md

 Since graphviz provides 3 kinds of image formats, such as gif, png and svg, Pyagram provides these kinds of file format as well.

-This is an example of the diagram.
+This is an example of the diagrams.

 ![alt tag](example/crud.gif)